xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_supported_plugins_ARM_CPU.rst

   * f16 -> f32

-* Transposion of tensors with dims < 5
+* Transposition of tensors with dims < 5

 * Interpolation of 4D tensors with no padding (``pads_begin`` and ``pads_end`` equal 0).

 The Arm® CPU plugin supports the following preprocessing operations, however they are not accelerated:

-* Precision conversion that are not mentioned above
+* Precision conversion that is not mentioned above

 * Color conversion: